pacifics/PassDao/README.md

 - There is no "calldata" function.
 There is a "send" function for approved contractor proposals.

 - There is no split function.
-There is one Dao wich works according to the democraty law.
+There is one Dao which works according to the democraty law.

 - The funding amount is limited according of what is needed to start the project and for decentralization.